lucas42/vue-leaflet-antimeridian/README.md

 * At the time of writing, [Leaflet.Antimeridian](https://github.com/briannaAndCo/Leaflet.Antimeridian) hadn't seen any updates since 2017.
 * The author of vue-leaflet-antimeridian has no prior experience of using vue or leaflet.
 * Vue 2 reached its [End of Life](https://v2.vuejs.org/eol/) in 2023.

+## Building & Publishing the module

+To build the module and publish it to npm registry, ensure the version field in _package.json_ has been updated, and run the following commands:

+* `npm run build`
+* `npm publish`